MyBord/mybord-client/docs/projectManagement.md

   * remove google and facebook login
   * remove forgot password
   * have signup actually work for creating a new user
+  * add spinners to login buttons
+  * handle password validation from the backend
+  * don't have login form immediately complain when signing up and typing in email address that isn't yet an email address

 ### B. High - MVP